GabrieleGhisleni/EnergyProject/README.md

 The last step is to create the energy.env file containing all passwords and environmental variables that are passed to the code.
 As mentioned, it is always possible to change passwords and variables according to your services (e.g. to use your own databases).
+Later on there will be the exact procedure to follow.

 ```sh
 ## energy.conf